m0hamedAit/microservice_architecture/Architecture_microService_SpringCloud_ConsulDiscovery_ConsulConfig_Vault/README.md

 ![](img/vault3.png)

-**If don't have to use both *spring cloud config* and *consul config* at the same time, but some times in big architectures, we have to.**
+**We don't have to use both *spring cloud config* and *consul config* at the same time, but some times in big architectures, we have to.**
 **For secrets, we have to use Vault configuration**

 ### Interfaces